 By Blake Britton

-Information security is a key part of business IT and needs to be a KEY part an overall business strategy.
+Information security is an integral part of business IT and needs to be a KEY part of an overall business strategy.
 No longer is IT Security the only solution to damaging data breaches.
 Rather it is everyone’s responsibility to do IT securely.
 Security is discussed all the time, and we all are concerned about the safety of our data; but now is the time we need to be even more vigilant about security.
-The “attackers” are getting more sophisticated and can temp us with information that looks like an “everyday” email or piece of information.
+The “attackers” are getting more sophisticated and can tempt us with information that looks like an “everyday” email or piece of information.
 But sometimes what lies on the other end of a clickable link or image can bring your entire data infrastructure and business to a halt.
 Wade Kilgore, VP of Technical Operations, wrote an article last month introducing our partnership with a security learning management system.
 This is only one step in helping our end users identify and deal with threats to being compromised by attackers.
 Here are a few other things that can be done by companies to help combat the growing threat to our business.

 Weekly/monthly company discussions about security